-Beth L. Bronner(1), Age 51
+Beth L. Bronner(1), Age 53

-Beth L. Bronner has been a director since November 1993 and is the chairperson of our compensation committee.
-Ms. Bronner, who is currently a private consultant and president of a private realty company, served as President and Chief Operating Officer of Advo Inc. from August 2000 until May 2001.
-Prior to that, Ms. Bronner was at Sunbeam Inc. from November 1998 as President--Health Division.
-Prior to that, she was with Citibank, N.A. from September 1996 as Senior Vice President and Director of Marketing for the United States and Europe.
-From July 1994 to August 1996, Ms. Bronner was Vice President--Emerging Markets of American Telephone & Telegraph Company Consumer Communications Services business.
-Ms. Bronner was President of the Professional Products Division of
+Beth L. Bronner has been a director since November 1993, and is the chairperson of our Compensation Committee.
+Ms. Bronner is currently Senior Vice President and Chief Marketing Officer for Jim Beam Brands Worldwide, since September 2003.
+From May 2001 to September 2003, Ms. Bronner served as a private consultant and president of a private realty company.
+In addition, she served as President and Chief Operating Officer of Advo Inc. from August 2000 until May 2001.
+Prior to that, Ms. Bronner was at Sunbeam Inc. from November 1998 as President-Health Division.
+Previously, she was employed in various capacities by Citibank, N.A., American Telephone & Telegraph Company and Revlon, Inc. Ms. Bronner also serves as a director of Fortis, Inc.